 Hearing Impaired may also dial 911 using a TDD device.

 If you have an anonymous tip, please call our CRIMESTOPPERS line at (352) 368-STOP.
-You may be eligible for up to a $1,000 reward for information leading to the capture of a criminal.
+You may be eligible fora cash reward for information leading to the capture of a criminal.

 The addresses, phone & fax numbers for our district offices are posted here.

-Our central Operations Center is located at 692 NW 30th Ave in Ocala, Florida.
-The Hours of Operation and Primary Contact Numbers are:
+Our Central Operations Center is located at 692 NW 30th Ave in Ocala, Florida.
+Here are our hours of operation and primary contact numbers:

 Ocala, FL 34475